New South Wales XPT: Accidents and incidents

+Henty derailment

 On 3 May 1991, an XPT power car derailed at Henty, injuring the driver and six passengers.

+Gerogery accident

 On 27 January 2001, an XPT collided with a car on a level crossing in the Gerogery level crossing accident.
 Five people in the car were killed, and the train was derailed.

+Wallan derailment

 On 20 February 2020, a Sydney to Melbourne-bound XPT derailed at Wallan, killing the train driver and the pilot, and injuring twelve.
-The leading powercar, XP2018 was rebuilt as XP2019, re-entering service in February 2023.
+The leading power car, XP2018, was rebuilt as XP2019, re-entering service in February 2023.
 Two carriages were written off.

 Replacement

 In October 2016, the NSW government announced the XPTs would be replaced as part of the Regional Train Project.
 Two months later, it was announced that several different train manufacturers had been shortlisted to supply the replacement trains.
 During February 2019, a contract with the Spanish rolling stock manufacturer Construcciones y Auxiliar de Ferrocarriles (CAF) was signed for a new fleet of bi-mode Civity trains, now known as the New South Wales R set; these are to replace the XPTs.
 Originally scheduled to enter service sometime in 2023, the Civity fleet has been delayed, allegedly due to requested design changes.
 The government has not ruled out retaining XPTs after the introduction of the new trains.

 In February 2025, the NSW government announced a $40.3 million life extension project to refurbish the XPT power cars and carriages.
+The refurbishment saw the Grafton service suspended for a year.
+For its resumption on 28 April 2026, XP2006 and XP2009, alongside six carriages, were painted in their original colours.